 YOU COME READ YOUR TOP TEN STORIES RIGHT NOW!

-Before we count down the top ten stories, though, here is your obligatory money beg, because if you love Wonkette, we need you to SUPPORT WONKETTE.
+Before we count down the top ten stories of the week, here is your obligatory money beg, because if you love Wonkette, we need you to SUPPORT WONKETTE.
 Give us money to keep the lights on up in here!
 Better yet?
 SUBSCRIBE MONTHLY!
 Or up your subscription!
 Thank you, we love you, you pay our rent, especially because of the pic of Wonkette toddler right there doing Halloween things like a SPOOKY BUNNY RAWR.

 Ready to count down the top stories?
 Yes, you are.

 MAD ABOUT A THING.
 We are not mad at Alex Vindman, though.
 MAD ABOUT SOMETHING ELSE.